breatheco-de/exercise-postcard/.learn/exercises/05-how-to-start/README.md

 | `<div>`               | split your website in squares (boxes)  |
 | `<input>`             | allows visitors to input information  |

-Click `next →` to continue to the next page.
+Click `next →` to continue to the next exercise.